-What's happening in Barcelona?
+Barcelona: What has happened in Spain? - CBBC Newsround

-On Thursday 18th August 2017 an attack took place in the Spanish city of Barcelona.
+An attack took place in the Spanish city of Barcelona on Thursday 17 August.

 A van drove into crowds of people in the centre of the city, in a tourist area called Las Ramblas.